 In terms of dietary fiber content, quinoa also comes out tops.
 A hundred grams of uncooked quinoa may contain anywhere from 7 to 16g of fiber.
-Such high amount of fiber leaves you feeling full longer, preventing binge-eating.
+Such a high amount of fiber leaves you feeling full longer, preventing binge-eating.

-The same amount of quinoa may also contain around 64g carbohydrates.
+The same amount of quinoa may also contain around 64g of carbohydrates.
 Though rich in carbs, quinoa has a glycemic index of just 53.

 For a ‘grain,’ it is affluent in vitamins and minerals, namely folate, folic acid, iron, riboflavin, magnesium, thiamine, and zinc.
-One-hundred grams of uncooked quinoa may contain 563mg of potassium, more than any other grain.
+One hundred grams of uncooked quinoa may contain 563mg of potassium, more than any other grain.

 In addition, quinoa is bursting at the husk, so to speak, with flavonoids like quercetin and kaempferol.
 These are antioxidants linked to properties that prevent cancer, viruses, depression, and inflammation.
 It is said to have more antioxidants than ordinary cereals.